A. T. Sanders Jr.

 Albert Taylor "A. T." Sanders Jr. (November 10, 1926 – June 17, 1989), also known as A. T. "Apple" Sanders Jr., was a Democrat who served in the Louisiana House of Representatives from East Baton Rouge Parish from 1956 to 1964.

-His father, Albert Sanders Sr. (1899–1982), was born in Amite County, Mississippi.
+His father, Albert Sanders Sr., was born in Amite County, Mississippi.
 Sanders attended Baton Rouge High School and Louisiana State University.
-Sanders and his wife, Gloria P. Sanders, had a son, Albert Sanders III, known as "Lil Apple" (1950–1994), who was a star athlete at Baton Rouge High School and LSU.
+Sanders and his wife, Gloria P. Sanders, had a son, Albert Sanders III, known as "Lil Apple".

-In 1987, Sanders unsuccessfully sought a political comeback when he challenged Republican State Senator Kenneth Osterberger for reelection in District 16.
+In 1987, he unsuccessfully sought a political comeback when he challenged Republican State Senator Kenneth Osterberger for reelection in District 16.

-Sanders is interred alongside other family members at Greenoaks Memorial Park in Baton Rouge.